CodeCs1/CppOSEngine/README.md

   ATA Harddrive, MBR, Sound driver, FAT, FileSystem, Mouse, GUI (still in development).

 *HOW TO BUILD*:
-* 1: Extract the source code after you downloaded it.
+* 1: Extract the source code after you downloaded it. <if you're use git, you can skip this step>
-* 2: open the terminal and type: make to build the project.
+* 2: open the terminal, go to the project directory and type 'make' to build the project.
 * 3: to install the project, run 'make install' or 'sudo make install'.

 *SYNTAX FOR MAIN CODE*